acenet-arc/paraview-introduction/_episodes/02-Opening-a-file.md

 - "The mouse can be used change the view"
 ---

+> ## Before you start
+> Paraview can be extremely demanding of your computer's memory, especially on large data sets.
+>
+> **Please close down any unnecessary any unnecessary programs** such as web browsers and office software before proceeding.
+> If you do not, Paraview may run very slowly.
+{: .caution}

 ## Opening Paraview

 We'll start by opening Paraview.
 Assuming you have installed Paraview,